Tagline: Sorry, Jack… Chucky’s back!

-But Andy has bigger problems than a dismissive schmuck who will surely meet his maker, and he is lucky enough to inherit a spitfire surrogate sister named Kyle (Christine Elise), also fostered, whose Madonna facade and understanding of what it is to be misunderstood uncovers Lee Ray’s perfect disguise with the threat of a cigarette butt, but not before he’s laid waste to a mostly deserving secondary cast in a series of increasingly sadistic ways that have you laughing through gritted teeth.
+But Andy has bigger problems than a dismissive schmuck who will surely meet his maker, and he is lucky enough to inherit a spitfire surrogate sister named Kyle (Christine Elise), also fostered, whose Madonna facade and understanding of what it is to be misunderstood uncovers Lee Ray’s perfect disguise with the threat of a lit cigarette, but not before he’s laid waste to a mostly deserving secondary cast in a series of increasingly sadistic ways that have you laughing through gritted teeth.
 Chucky is in his element here, more concerned with the thrill of the torture in a sequel that simmers with bestial mischief.

 Child’s Play 2 is more violent than its predecessor.
 It may fail to match the scares of the original but it stays true to the delayed reveal of the first movie, only this time we’re in on the absurdity, and are able to delight in the ignorance of a perfectly sane cast in a less than sane situation.
 The film also benefits from the kind of improved animatronics that turn Chucky into an all-too-real creation that lends Dourif’s incredible voice performance further credence, and what the sequel loses in mystery it more than makes up for with sheer sadistic joy.

 Child’s Play 2 does everything in its power to amp-up the voltage, with more deaths, more foul language and a series of over-the-top sequences that wouldn’t look out of place in a Rambo sequel.
 Even more desperate to reclaim his flesh and blood, our ironically named Good Guy is prone to fits of incredible frenzy, the kind of violent outbursts you can’t help but giggle at.
 Chucky is a marauding purveyor of cruelty who is well schooled in human ignorance, and he and Dourif have cursing down to a fine art.

 For sheer irony, the best kill has to go to the fitting demise of a Good Guy factory worker who is knocked onto the production line by a grinning Chucky and fitted with his very own pair of Good Guy eyeballs.